naveloranges/horsepower.js/README.md

 }
 ```
 The intended time it takes to produce benchmark is less than 50ms and the library size is about 50kb.

+# How does it work?
+This is done by running simple random operations and benchmarking the execution time for trying to find out the processing power of the device the browser is running on.
+The randomized behavior of the code prevents the javascript engine to cache anything and helps identifying the browser power more accurately.